Kotlin/kotlin-spec/docs/kotlin.core/overload-resolution.md

 > For example, if class $P$ contains a member extension function for another class $T$ and an object of class $P$ is available as an implicit receiver, this extension function may be used for the call if it has a suitable type.

 If a call is correct, for a callable named `f` with an explicit receiver `e` of type `T` the following sets are analyzed (in the given order):

-TODO(Sync with scopes and stuff when we have them)

 1. The sets of non-extension member callables named `f` of type `T`;
 2. The sets of local extension callables named `f`, whose receiver type conforms to type `T`, in all declaration scopes containing the current declaration scope, ordered by the size of the scope (smallest first), excluding the package scope;